 - AMD (Windows): Android Studio v3.2 or above; Windows Hypervisor Platform API.

-Once you’re done with the installation, you’ll arrive at Android Virtual Device (AVD) Manager:
+Once you’re done with the installation, you’ll arrive at the Android Virtual Device (AVD) Manager:

 Android Virtual Device Manager – Things to Note